Below are current faculty research interests with links to their directory pages. These statements are current as of November 2014.

 Elaine J. Francis

-Elaine J. Francis is an assistant professor in the Department of English and in the Linguistics Program at Purdue.
+Elaine J. Francis is an Associate Professor in the Department of English and in the Linguistics Program at Purdue.
 Her research investigates how syntactic, semantic, and processing factors interact to determine grammatical structure.
 She is particularly interested in phenomena involving syntax-semantics mismatch-- the use of formal structures to express meanings that are atypical of those structure.
 Her research asks following questions: